Rohan-Salwan/Port-Scanner/README.md

 # INSPIRATION
 I chose to develop port scanner because nowadays cyberattacks are growing rapidly so with the help of portscanner we can easily scan our network vulnerabilities and afterthat we can secure it from cyberthreats.
 I used python language to develop this tool and for making this tool more efficient and faster, I used advance concepts of python language such like Concurrency and parallelism which I studied from python documentation.

-# 4 versions of portscannner are available
+# 4 Versions of Portscannner are Available
 1. Default portscanner with no modification
 2. Threaded portscanner
 3. Asyncio portscanner